 Welcome to 322 (City of Ryde) Squadron

-Our next Recruit Weekend will be in February 2021.
+Expressions of Interest have now closed for 2021!
+Our next Recruit Weekend will be held in February 2022.
 Find our more information about becoming a cadet here.
-Expressions of Interest will open in late October 2020.
-Check back here then for more information.

 The Australian Air Force Cadets (AAFC) is the premier youth organisation in Australia.
 With an aviation and military focus, cadets have the opportunity to develop confidence, self-discipline, initiative, leadership, teamwork and communication skills that will be invaluable throughout their lives.